SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 Type Annotation
 ---------------

-A type annotation explicitly specifies the type of a variable or expression.
+A :newTerm:`type annotation` explicitly specifies the type of a variable or expression.
 Type annotations begin with a colon (``:``) and end with a type, as the following examples show::